yokoxue/yokoxue.github.io/_pages/about.md

 </p>

 # About Me
-* I joined [Shenzhen research institute of big data (SRIBD)](http://www.sribd.cn), associated with the [Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en), as a research scientist.
+* I joined [Shenzhen research institute of big data (SRIBD)](http://www.sribd.cn), associated with the [Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en), as a research scientist (Associate Research Fellow).

 * My research interests lie in the general area of machine learning and wireless communication, particularly in learning theory, high-dimensional data analysis, non-convex optimization and applications in the future wireless network optimization.